Sergio00166/webFILE/README.md

 pip install -r requirements.txt
 ```

 Install `ffmpeg` at the system level for media playback.
+A redis sever for session storage (Edit `app/init.py` to change the session storage settings).

 ## ⚙️ Configuration